Counter-Strike: Global Offensive Betting Tips & CS:GO Live Streams

 - The Intel Extreme Masters tournaments, which are offline events organized around twice a year

-Best CS:GO Teams
+Best Counter-Strike Teams

 - Astralis holds the record for most Major titles with four so far, the first being ELEAGUE Major: Atlanta 2017 followed by three three back-to-back titles at the StarLadder Berlin Major 2019, FACEIT Major: London 2018, and IEM Katowice Major 2019.